system76/tech-docs/src/models/thelio-astra-a1-n1/repairs.md

 ![CMOS battery](./img/cmos-battery.webp)

-3. If you are replacing the CMOS battery, pull it away from the SFP port casing.
+3. If you are replacing the CMOS battery, pull it away from the Ethernet port casing.
 4. To reset the CMOS, bridge the contacts of the Clear CMOS Pad near the bottom-right corner of the motherboard (near the M.2 SSD).

 ![Clear CMOS pad](./img/cmos-clear-pad.webp)

-5. Plug in the new CMOS battery (or re-connect the existing CMOS battery) and adhere it to the top of the SFP port casing.
+5. Plug in the new CMOS battery (or re-connect the existing CMOS battery) and adhere it to the top of the Ethernet port casing.
 6. Replace the GPU, side brace, and top case.

 ## Replacing the M.2 drives: